bodsch/ansible-container/README.md

 ## filter_plugins

-Information eines `docker pull`s über das `docker_container` Modul wird durch ein Filter Plugin bereinigt und gibt anschließend nur noch relevante Informationen zurück.
+Information of a `docker pull`s via the `docker_container` module is cleaned by a filter plugin and returns only relevant information.

 - container
 - created